section-engineering-education/engineering-education/articles/sealed-classes-in-kotlin/index.md

     * Utilizing the full power of sealed classes
 * Summary

-## What is an enum class?
+### What is an enum class?
 'Enum' is the short form of 'Enumerated type'.
 'Enumerated type' comes from the English word 'enumerate'.
-To enumerate in English means to list things one by one.
+To enumerate means to list things one by one.
 An enumerated type in programming is a type that contains a list of elements of the same type as the enumerated type.

 ### Example of an enum class use case
 Open `main.kt`